webpro-nl/knip/README.md

 This will analyze the project and output unused files, exports, types and duplicate exports.

-Use `--only files` when configuring knip for faster initial results.
+Use `--include files` when configuring knip the first time for faster initial results.

 ## How It Works

-knip works by creating two sets of files:
+Knip works by creating two sets of files:

 1. Production code is the set of files resolved from the `entryFiles`.
 2. They are matched against the set of `projectFiles`.
-3. The subset of project files that are not production code will be reported as unused files (in red).
+3. The subset of project files that is not production code will be reported as unused files (in red).
 4. Then the production code (in blue) will be scanned for unused exports.

 ![How it works](./assets/how-it-works.drawio.svg)

-Clean and actionable reports are achieved when non-production code such as tests are excluded from the `projectFiles` (using negation patterns such as `!**/*.test.ts`).
+Please read on if you think you have too many results: [too many false positives?](#too-many-false-positives)

 ## Options